 - Maintain a 3.0 GPA average,

-- Develop and engage in a reflective service project and present reflections at the Annual Time + Change Second-Year Scholars Conference during Spring semester, AND
+- Develop and engage in a reflective service project and present at the Annual Time + Change Second-Year Scholars Conference during Spring semester, AND

 - Certificate of Achievement as a Time + Change Conference presenter,